favourdev1/mently-assessment/README.md

 # MentlyFEtest Frontend Coding Challenge
+# MentlyFEtest Frontend Coding Challenge

 ## Welcome
+## Welcome

 This challenge is designed to assess your Frontend development skills.
 We're excited to see your approach to building user interfaces with Next.js and Tailwind CSS.

 ## The Challenge

-Your task is to build a frontend page based on the designs (Website and Mobile Responsive) provided in this [Figma file](https://www.figma.com/design/TJoaUZPIgzakOHleCtJeNb/Mently-Frontend-Test?node-id=1391-1201&t=1K1umhLSyddg7sou-0).
+Your task is to build a frontend page based on the designs provided in this [Figma file](https://www.figma.com/design/TJoaUZPIgzakOHleCtJeNb/Mently-Frontend-Test?node-id=0-1&node-type=canvas&t=B30FPyMAYW7jtBcX-0)]

 **Key Requirements:**
 * **Use Next.js:**  The application should be built using the Next.js framework.